ubc-lib-geo/Data-Normalization-Classification/Content/Comparison.md

    <p>Your browser does not support iframes.</p>
  </iframe>
 </div>

-    4.341376011367358
+<a href="NormalizedComparison.png" target="_blank">View Image in New Tab</a>

 # Racial Disparities

-Systemic Racism is pervasive on both sides of the border

-* The police violence dataset and census for each country use different demographic groupings
-    * We'll compare the police killing rates of three demographic groups: White, Black, and Indigenous because they are in both datasets.
-        * Whites are the majority in both countries, while black and indigenous people disproportionately impacted by police killings on both sides of the border.
-* One Caveat, the race of the victim is unknown for 24% of Canadian and 10% of United States.
-    * This adds uncertainty to the comparison.
-It also means that the Police Killing Rates by race are underestimated, especially for Canada
+The police violence dataset and census for each country use different demographic groupings so we can't directly compare between all groups.
+Hoaver, three demographic groups: White, Black, and Indigenous are recorded by each census, so we'll compare between these.
+Whites are the majority in both countries, while black and indigenous people disproportionately impacted by police killings on both sides of the border.
+One Caveat, the race of the victim is unknown for 24% of Canadian and 10% of United States.
+This adds uncertainty to the comparison.
+It also means that the Police Killing Rates by race are underestimated, especially for Canada.

-# Systemic Racism in Policing

-* Scaled, to their respective populations, we can see that Indigenous and Black people are much more likely to be killed by the police than white pople in both Canada and the United States
-* The overal rates for each race are higher in the US than Canada
+Scaled, to their respective populations, we can see that Indigenous and Black people are much more likely to be killed by the police than white pople in both Canada and the United States and the overal rates for each racial group are higher in the US than Canada.
-    * However the dispartiy between races is actually greater in Canada than the United States

-* To show this, we can divide the black and indigenous rates fore each country by the white rate.
-    * This will tell us how many times more likely a black or indigenous individual is to be killed by the police than a white individual in each country.
-    * We can see that Indigenous and Black Canadians are 5.8 and 4.4 times more likely to be killied by police than a White Canadian
-        * These disparities are higher than in the US
-            * By this metric, you could suggest that police in Canada may be more racially biased than police in the US

-<a href="Racial_Comparison.png" target="_blank">View Image in New Tab</a>

 <div style="overflow: hidden;
   padding-top: 56.25%;